Performance of Empirical Risk Minimization For Principal Component Regression: Notation, Preliminaries and Assumptions

-\ref{asm:numpred_and_pc} states that the number of predictors and the number of principal components are allowed to increase as a function of the sample size $T$.
-The rate of growth of these quantities depends on the rate of decay of the strong mixing coefficients (as measured by $r_\alpha$) and the strength of the signal (as measured by $\alpha$).
-The less dependence and the stronger the signal, the larger the numbers of allowed predictors and principal components.
-The assumption allows the number of predictors to be larger than the sample size $T$ whereas the number of principal components is at most $T^{1/3}$ (up to a proportionality constant).
-It is important to emphasize that when the signal is weaker, the maximum rate of growth of the number of predictors is smaller.
-The condition on the maximum rate of growth of the number of predictors $\overline{r}_p$ is analogous to condition (9) in \citet{Uematsu2022}, who study the properties of factor models in the weak signal regime.
+Assumption \ref{asm:npk} permits both the predictor dimension and the number of retained principal components to increase with the sample size $T$.
+Their admissible growth rates depend on the rate of decay of the temporal dependence, as measured by $r_\beta$, and on the signal strength, measured by $\alpha$.
+The weaker the dependence and the stronger the signal, the larger the numbers of allowed predictors and principal components.
+The assumption permits the number of predictors to exceed the sample size, but requires the number of principal components to be smaller than $T$.